xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 ### Root CA certificate

 The root certificate is the starting point of the trust chain.
 Once created, it can be deployed on devices to verify the authenticity of device certificates.
-It is also used to create those device certificates
+It is also used to create those device certificates.

 1. The private key for the root CA must be created.
 A passphrase is requested for encrypting the key.
-It will be ask later when creating certificates
+It will be asked later when creating certificates
     <div class="highlighter-rouge"><pre class="highlight"><code>
     openssl genrsa -aes256 -out CA.key 2048
     cisco@server1:/home/cisco# <span style="background-color: yellow">openssl genrsa -aes256 -out CA.key 2048</span>